- To be familiar with different kinds of software and the purposes behind them

 ]project-open[ – Core is open-source, but modules are not.

 |Keep track of projects, tasks, time frames, and costs.|

 |A new category of OSS, because it’s a new technology in general.
 The purpose of this kind of software is to give you “cloud storage” of your files, and ability to share them.|

 Moon Secure AV

 OSS desktop software does have its problems.
-Often, the software does not work the way you have learned these kinds of software work because it was created independently of the software you have experience with, so expect a learning curve.
+Often, the software does not work as expected, so expect a learning curve.
 Not all OSS is well documented.
-Some software might be fine for your purposes, but if you have a problem you might have difficulty in finding a solution.
+Some software might be fine for your purposes, but if you have a problem, you might have difficulty in finding a solution.
 OSS software is not always pretty.
 It may function, but it may not look as polished as proprietary software.

-In general, start slow and try OpenOffice .
-It’s a great introduction to what OSS desktop applications can be like, and you likely have experience with other word editing and spreadsheet applications to compare it to.
+Start slow and try OpenOffice .
+It’s a great introduction to what OSS desktop applications can be like, and you likely have experience with other word processing and spreadsheet applications to compare it to.